Angular momentum flux of twisted light in paraxial and nonparaxial regimes: Angular-momentum flux-density pseudotensor of twisted light

 Both the paraxial regime, $\theta = 0.01~\mathrm{rad}$, and the nonparaxial regime, $\theta = 1.3~\mathrm{rad}$, are shown.
-In the nonparaxial regime, oscillations of the angular momentum density appear at smaller values of $\zeta$ than in the paraxial regime, which is explained by the same asymptotic condition for Bessel functions as in the case of the energy density.
+In the nonparaxial regime, oscillations of the angular momentum flux-density appear at smaller values of $\zeta$ than in the paraxial regime, which is explained by the same asymptotic condition for Bessel functions as in the case of the energy density.
 In the paraxial regime, oscillations start at $\zeta \gtrsim 10^3$, whereas in the nonparaxial regime they appear already at $\zeta \gtrsim 10^1$.
 Moreover, the oscillation amplitude is larger in the paraxial regime.
-In both cases, the angular momentum density approaches a purely oscillatory behavior described by $\cos{(2 \zeta \sin{\theta} - \pi l)}$ with fixed amplitude in the large-$\zeta$ limit (see Eqs.~\eqref{up_rho} and \eqref{down_rho}), even though the energy density oscillates with a decreasing amplitude.
-This purely oscillatory asymptotic behavior is related to circular polarization, as it is proportional to $\Lambda$.
+In both cases, the angular momentum flux-density approaches a purely oscillatory behavior described by $\cos{(2 \zeta \sin{\theta} - \pi l)}$ with fixed amplitude in the large-$\zeta$ limit (see Eqs.~\eqref{up_rho} and \eqref{down_rho}), even though the energy density oscillates with a decreasing amplitude.
+This purely oscillatory asymptotic behavior is related to infinite beam energy and circular polarization, as it is proportional to $\Lambda$.
 In contrast, in Ref.~\cite{dudley}, where linear polarization was considered, attenuation of the angular momentum density was observed.
-Thus, describing twisted beams in the circular-polarization basis reveals a qualitatively different behavior of the angular momentum density.
+Thus, describing twisted beams in the circular-polarization basis reveals a qualitatively different behavior of the angular momentum flux-density.